MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/connectivity-to-azure-paas-services.md

 - Azure PaaS services that have been injected into a virtual network still perform management plane operations by using public IP addresses.
 Ensure that this communication is locked down within the virtual network by using UDRs and NSGs.

 - Use Private Link, [where available](/azure/private-link/private-link-overview#availability), for shared Azure PaaS services.
-Private Link is generally available for several services and is in public preview for numerous ones.
+Private Link is generally available for several services and is in public preview for other services.

 - Access Azure PaaS services from on-premises via [ExpressRoute with Private peering](/azure/expressroute/expressroute-circuit-peerings#privatepeering).
 Use either virtual network injection for dedicated Azure services or Azure Private Link for available shared Azure services.
 To access Azure PaaS services from on-premises when virtual network injection or Private Link isn't available, use [ExpressRoute with Microsoft peering](/azure/expressroute/expressroute-circuit-peerings#microsoftpeering).
 This method avoids transiting over the public internet.